Technology / Programming

 14. dig

-Dig does similar things to nslookup but depending on your need, it is a little tweaked and may meet your needs better.
-For starters it displays the query and answer as well as the Time To Live (TTL) on that answer.
-This can be helpful in just understanding when a DNS query TTL/cache will timeout.
+Dig does similar things to nslookup, but depending on your needs, it is slightly tweaked and may better meet your requirements.
+For starters, it displays the query and answer as well as the Time To Live (TTL) on that answer.
+This helps determine when a DNS query TTL/cache entry will time out.

-DNS servers typically have this locked down but if allowed you can pull a full zone transfer from a DNS server and dig allows for use of this AXFR protocol to do that.
-Keep in mind, pulling a full zone is usually restricted by ACL so many public name servers do not allow it.
-But if you are the systems administrator you can grant yourself access.
+DNS servers typically have this locked down, but if allowed, you can perform a full zone transfer from a DNS server, and dig supports the AXFR protocol for that.
+Keep in mind, pulling a full zone is usually restricted by ACL, so many public name servers do not allow it.
+But if you are the systems administrator, you can grant yourself access.

 15. host

-Host is another tool for the same thing that nslookup and dig use.
-You would wonder why we have so many tools for DNS queries but each caters to a different audience.
-Host is a nice and simple tool.
-You simply run the host command with the endpoint you want to query and provide the name of the nameserver it queried and the response.
+Host is another tool for the same purpose as nslookup and dig.
+You might wonder why we have so many tools for DNS queries, but each serves a different audience.
+Host is a simple, nice tool.
+You simply run the host command with the endpoint you want to query, and it returns the nameserver name and the response.
 Alternatively, you can point it at an alternate name server.

 16. whois

 To understand the whois command, it is important to understand domain name registration.
-When one purchases a domain name from a registrar, record of that gets placed in a whois database so that it can be looked up.
-For example, if you need the technical contact for a domain to let them know spam is originating from their domain it can be listed.
-Often though, domain owners opt to register anonymously, so it is not very helpful.
-IT is still very good at checking to see if a domain is even registered and some metadata about it such as when it was purchased and when it was renewed last.
+When someone purchases a domain name from a registrar, a record is placed in a WHOIS database so it can be looked up.
+For example, if you need the technical contact for a domain to report that spam is originating from it, that information may be listed.

 17. ping